Who will buy Chelsea? The potential new owners of club after Roman Abramovich

 “It’s the highest quality play, it’s the best players, and you also have a media market that’s just really developing.”

-Property developer Nick Candy is assembling a bid worth £2.5bn to buy Chelsea, according to a report.
+Property developer Nick Candy initially assembled a bid worth £2.5bn to buy Chelsea, but over the last weekend an improved offer arrived with a large Korean financial institution joining his consortium.

-The Daily Mail suggest that the elder Candy brother is attempting to form a consortium to buy the club, who he supports.
-The bid would include plans to redevelop Stamford Bridge.
+The elder Candy brother is attempting to form a consortium to buy the club, who he supports, with the bid aimed at including plans to redevelop Stamford Bridge.

-Roman Abramovich announced last week that he was putting Chelsea up for sale after the Russian invasion of Ukraine.

 “Nick Candy is actively exploring a number of options for a potential bid for Chelsea Football Club,” a spokesperson for Candy said in a statement to Sportsmail.
 “Any bid would be made in conjunction with another party (or consortium) and we have serious interest from several international partners.”